Title: On the Wings of Unexpected Change

 “Sir, I am going to call the troops together to get a head count.
 I also want to know who told them they could leave,” Bates informed him, frustration bleeding through.

 “Good idea, Gunny.
-Set it for three hours from now,” John directed.
+Set it for three hours from now.
+And I need to see you before then,” John directed.
 “Any idea where Ford is?”

 “As far as I know, sir, Lt.
 Ford is in the room he claimed as his office,” Bates reported.